flare-foundation/docs/docs/tech/glossary.md

 # Glossary

+A set of flashcards to learn and revise the terms in this glossary can be found [here](https://github.com/darigovresearch/Flare-Glossary-Flashcards).

 Attestation { #attestation }
 : A data proof provided to the [State Connector](#state_connector) by a decentralized set of Attestation Providers that confirms the validity or otherwise of any request.